SamWololo/Threatened-Species/README.md

 3. Continuation of the above question: gbif_records when loaded is huge, and slows the knitting by a lot.
 I need to run it to show that the cleaning works.
 4. Is it OK to do output only?
 5. Is it OK to say "4 vectors"?
 Or do I have to name each vector?
 Name each species?
+6. Some of the data I link in the methods section has been put in the gitignore list.